 This memorandum presents a draft of Talent's Economic Development Strategy, which was built from the Community Economic Development Objectives.
-The Policies and Objectives are based on the existing policies in the Economic Element of the Comprehensive Plan, updated based on feedback from the CAC at meetings on: 4/27/2016, 5/25/2016, and 6/22/2016.
+The Policies and Objectives are based on the existing policies in the Economic Element of the Comprehensive Plan, updated based on feedback from the CAC at the April 27th and May 25th meetings.

 In addition, draft implementation strategies have been added for some Objectives, based on suggestions from the CAC or discussions between ECONorthwest and City staff.
-These implementation strategies have been reviewed and revised through discussion with the TAC and CAC.
-At the June 22nd meeting, the CAC unanimously recommended that the Planning Commission recommend the Economic Development Strategy and revised Comprehensive Plan Economic Element to the City Council for adoption.
+These implementation strategies will be reviewed and revised through discussion with the TAC and CAC at the May meeting.
+The next version of the Strategy will present implementation strategies for each Objective.